-Jurisdiction where applicants were initially trained in the profession (before they were granted use of the protected title or professional designation in Ontario) from January 1 st to December 31 st of the reporting year Ontario Ontario Other Canadian Provinces USA Other International Unknown New applications received 285 44 28 98 0 455 Applicants actively pursuing licensing (applicants who had some contact with your organization in the reporting year) 285 44 28 97 0 454 Inactive applicants (applicants who had no contact with your organization in the reporting year) 0 0 0 1 0 1 Applicants who met all requirements and were authorized to become members but did not become members 1 0 0 0 0 1 Applicants who became FULLY registered members 284 44 27 97 0 452 Applicants who were authorized to receive an alternative class of licence but were not issued a licence 0 0 0 0 0 0
+Jurisdiction where applicants were initially trained in the

-Applicants who were issued an alternative 213 9 5 66 0 293 class of licence
+profession (before they were granted use of the protected title or professional designation in Ontario) from January 1 st to December 31 st of the reporting year Ontario Other Canadian Provinces USA Other International Unknown Total New applications received 269 45 16 67 0 397 Applicants actively pursuing licensing (applicants who had some contact with your organization in the reporting year) 269 45 16 67 0 397 Inactive applicants (applicants who had no contact with your organization in the reporting year) 0 0 0 0 0 0 Applicants who met all requirements and were authorized to become members but did not become members 0 1 0 0 0 1 Applicants who became FULLY registered members 269 44 16 67 0 396 Applicants who were authorized to receive an alternative class of licence 3 but were not issued a licence 0 0 0 0 0 0 Applicants who were issued an alternative class of licence 3 233 8 4 38 0 283

-&lt;sup>3 An alternative class of licence enables its holder to practise with limitations, but additional registration requirements must be met in order for the member to be fully licenced.
+3 An alternative class of licence enables its holder to practise with limitations, but additional registration requirements must be met in order for the member to be fully licenced.
 Please list and describe below the alternative classes of licence that your organization grants, such as student, intern, associate, provisional or temporary.